mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-driven-world.md

 Tooltips for colour selection are great: hovering over a lime-green option and getting a "Lime green" tooltip is not the blatant redundancy you may think!

-Phone a friend - remember colour blindness is a really common condition, with nearly 1 in 12 males affected to some extent, so it's always worth asking around for feedback if you have any questions.
+Phone a friend - remember colourblindness is a really common condition, with nearly 1 in 12 males affected to some extent, so it's always worth asking around for feedback if you have any questions.

-And a slight caveat to the above - I'm guilty of this myself, I assume if it's fine for me, it's fine, period - remember there are different types of colour blindness, and where I struggle with red/green, others struggle with blue/yellow.
+And a slight caveat to the above - I'm guilty of this myself, I assume if it's fine for me, it's fine, period - remember there are different types of colourblindness, and where I struggle with red/green, others struggle with blue/yellow.
 Be wary of building a whole colour scheme based on a nod from Dave from Billing and Accounts, Dave doesn't speak for all of us!